ahmathlete/PRAN/README.md

 ## Package Compilation

-All of the packages are compiled locally and made available for installation via this repository.
+All of the packages are compiled and made available for installation via this repository.
 The compilation process is automatically generated using Github Actions, which are configured in the repository's workflows.